I’ve Been to 30 Countries and These Are the Travel Mistakes I’ll Never Make Again

 That extra time in the airport can be productive, too.
 Here are 10 things to do during your next airport layover.

 Not knowing airlines’ lost luggage reimbursement policies

 For the most part, I’ve switched to the carry-on-only life, but sometimes you have no choice but to check your bags.
 This, of course, puts you at risk for lost luggage—something that’s happened to me both internationally and domestically.
 After this happened to me the first time, a fellow travel buddy filled me in on an airline secret: Many have a special budget for reimbursing their travelers for delayed, lost, or damaged luggage.
 If your bag is missing, file a claim immediately at the airport and ask about their protocol.
 Usually, the reimbursement is for bags that have been completely lost or damaged, but some do offer vouchers if you’re without bags for 24 hours so you can purchase necessities like underwear, toiletries, and a clean outfit.
-If an airline does lose your luggage, these are the 7 things you need to do next.

 Skipping a destination because of overhyped media stories